Frequently Asked Questions in Red Deer

 There are many chiropractic techniques, the most common we use are Diversified, Gonstead, Thompson, and instrument adjusting.

-What does a chiropractor treat?
+What does a chiropractor help?

 • Headaches